Unpublished “Correspondence” by Freud, “The Endless Thread”, “The Disinformator”… Our reading choices

 Over the letters and meetings, a magnificent relationship is woven between Freud and this extraordinary princess, both transgressive and conservative.
 She entrusts him with the rawest details of her intimacy and never ceases to describe her experiences: coitus, penetration, masturbation, measurement of the genitals.
 So she transforms the Freudian theory of sexuality into a kind of savage battle with her body.
 Freud encourages him to work.
 She listens to him and thanks him but will never cease to be obsessed with these questions.
 In 1926, she participated in the founding of the Psychoanalytical Society of Paris, started the translation of the works of the master, devoted her fortune to the psychoanalytical cause.
 This commitment gives meaning to his life and keeps him away from suicide.

-In her last, moving letter, written on September 23, 1939, she still speaks to him about her children, the war, her suffering.
+In her last, moving letter, written on September 23, 1939, she still speaks to him regarding her children, the war, her suffering.
 She will never send it.
 At dawn on the 24th, she learns of the death of her “beloved father”.
 A Freudian princess, Marie Bonaparte was a genius letter writer who made her life a work, revealing a Freud of dazzling subtlety.
 Elisabeth Roudinesco

 “Complete correspondence.
 1925-1939”, by Marie Bonaparte and Sigmund Freud, translated from German by Olivier Mannoni, edited by Rémy Amouroux, Flammarion, 1,118 p., €42, digital €29.